MarcusAllenYoung/NOC-Operations-Simulation/README.md

 The goal of this project is to practice the day-to-day work of an entry-level NOC technician supporting a remote client site, rather than simply configuring a network and considering it finished.

-**The goal of this project is to practice the day-to-day work of an entry-level NOC technician at an MSP, not just build a network and consider it finished.**

 ---

 ## 🏦 Lab Environment